Battle of Jiliște(1574)

 John the Terrible and his Cossack mercenaries repelled an Ottoman-backed Wallachian incursion, temporarily ousting Alexander II Mircea from the Wallachian throne and disrupting Ottoman control over the principalities.

-The Battle of Jiliște took place between the army of the ruler of Moldavia, Ioan Vodă the Terrible, and the army of the pretender to the throne, Petru Șchiopul, supported by his brother, the Wallachian prince Alexandru II Mircea, as well as the Ottoman troops.
+The Battle of Jiliște took place between the army of the ruler of Moldova, Ioan Vodă the Terrible, and the army of the pretender to the throne, Petru Șchiopul, supported by his brother, the Wallachian prince Alexandru II Mircea, as well as the Ottoman troops.

 Casualties & Outcome

-Moldavia & Zaporozhian Cossacks achieved victory over Wallachia & Ottoman Auxiliaries.
+Moldova & Zaporozhian Cossacks achieved victory over Wallachia & Ottoman Auxiliaries.

 The two brothers barely escaped, the mountain lord withdrew to Târgul de Floci, while Petru went to Brăila, awaiting reinforcements.
 A military force, led by vornic Dumbravă, advanced toward Bucharest, where they installed the son of Pătrașcu the Good, Vintilă Vodă.
 Ioan Vodă besieged Brăila, capturing the city but without the fortress.
 An Ottoman army, sent to restore order, was destroyed in Bugeac, the city of Tighina was burned, and another Ottoman-Tatar force was crushed east of the Nistru.
-This boldness of the Mazilit prince exceeded all limits, prompting the Ottoman leaders in the region to launch a punitive expedition against him, which ended tragically for the Prince of Moldavia in the Battle of Cahul.
+This boldness of the Mazilit prince exceeded all limits, prompting the Ottoman leaders in the region to launch a punitive expedition against him, which ended tragically for the Prince of Moldova in the Battle of Cahul.

 Historical Record